ponylang/ponyc/README.md

 # Building ponyc from source

+First of all, you need a compiler with decent C11 support.
+The following compilers are supported, though we recommend to use the most recent versions.

+- GCC >= 4.7
+- Clang >= 3.3
+- MSVC >= 2013
+- XCode Clang >= 6.0

 Pony requires LLVM 3.6, 3.7 or 3.8.
 Please note that **LLVM 3.7.0 does not work**.
 If you are using LLVM 3.7.x, you need to use 3.7.1.
 If you are using LLVM 3.6.x, make sure to use 3.6.2.

+Compiling Pony is only possible on x86 and ARM (either 32 or 64 bits).

 ## Building on Linux